Infant Massage – Loving Touch Techniques for Parents & Babies

 Can we do a trial class or drop into a Tot, Preschooler, Family, Kids or Tween Yoga class occasionally?

 Nope, sorry.
-We don’t offer drop-in options for classes for crawling or older children or trial classes during the regular session.
+We don’t offer drop-in options for classes for children or trial classes during the regular session.

 However, we get that it can be tough to commit to a class when you can’t imagine what happens or how your child will react, so: